dlustre/discordjs-typescript-template/README.md

 ![Default scopes and permissions](./install-settings.png)

-2. Clone the repository or use as template.
+2. Clone the repository or use it as a template.

 3. Create a `.env` file in the root of the project and add your bot token and client ID.
 Your bot token and client ID can be found in the [Discord Developer Portal](https://discord.com/developers/applications) and navigating to the "Bot" tab and the "OAuth2" tab.